Understanding HPE Switch Categories - CXtec

 • OfficeConnect

-Let's take a deeper dive into these models to learn a little more about them.
+Let's take a deeper dive into these HPE Switches models to learn a little more about them.

-FlexFabric model numbers are in the higher 5000 range, ie. 5700, 5900.
-The FlexFabric lines offer no switches with less than Layer 3 lite functionality, which means, of course, that all are fully managed.
+FlexFabric model numbers of HPE switches are in the higher 5000 range, ie. 5700, 5900.
+The FlexFabric lines offer no HPE switches with less than Layer 3 lite functionality, which means, of course, that all are fully managed.

 The FlexFabric switches are all fully managed and none ship with less than Layer 3 lite functionality.
 FlexNetwork models are in the lower 5000 range, ie. 5510, 5130.
 OfficeConnect model numbers are all in the 1000 range, ie. 1400, 1600, 1800, 1900.